Are You Pulling my Leg_Collage of 9 comedians headshots

 Original, bold, and unapologetically authentic, Imaan Hadchiti is a daring, comedian with a razor-sharp wit and a knack for tackling the topics others avoid.
 A powerhouse performer who’s as sharp as he is fearless.
 Imaan has been described as Un-cancellable so it is his duty to use his powers try find some logic in this preposterous world.
 Standing at just 3.5 ft, Imaan holds a Guinness World Record, for ‘The Worlds Second Shortest Comedian’.
 Finally, all of his hard work of breathing and continuing to exist has paid off.
 As a shameless, self promoting, independent artist, there is an obligation to mention that in his career is going really well performing and acting in some cult hits.

-This show is presented by Accessible Arts and Crips and Creeps in association with Arts on Tour with support from Create NSW.
+This show has been presented by Accessible Arts and Crips and Creeps in association with Arts on Tour with support from Create NSW.

 Image description: A collage of nine headshots of comedians performing in the 2025 tour of ‘Are You Pulling My Leg?’
 From top left to bottom right: Alexandra Hudson, Jamal Abdul, Madeleine Stewart (photo by Monica Pronk), Imaan Hadchiti, Elliot Mclaren, Tom Elphick (photo by Rob Studdert), Irene Nicola, Loz Booth and Sam Wade.

 Video footage: ‘Are You Pulling My Leg?’ filmed at Bondi Pavilion.
-Featuring Madeleine Stewart, Bec Charlwood, Tom Elphick, Sam Wade and.
+Featuring Madeleine Stewart, Bec Charlwood, Tom Elphick, Sam Wade and Loz Booth.

 Crips and Creeps logo